 - Onion powder

-How to make Beef Jerky in a dehydrator
+How to make beef jerky in a dehydrator

-How to dehydrate beef jerky in the oven
+How to store jerky

 According to the National Center for Home Food Preservation, when properly prepared homemade jerky does not need to be stored in the refrigerator.
 Dry jerky can be stored at room temperature, however, to preserve freshness it is best stored in an airtight container.
 Glass jars or a large ziploc bag work well for storage.
 Place the sealed container in a a cool dry place.